 If you do not recognize this “wounding” of your personality as a wakeup call from your higher Self, that is, if you look outside instead of inside for what is missing or what needs fixing, a loss of soul may occur: The meaning and purpose of your life may escape you.

 I initially built this website as a marketing tool to promote my memoir.
-But as if my website was building me instead, an explosion of synchronicities and other experiences compelled me to build one page after another after another —culminating in the creation of nearly 50 web pages a matter of weeks.
+But as if my website was building me instead, an explosion of synchronicities and other experiences compelled me to build one page after another after another —culminating in the creation of nearly 50 web pages in a matter of weeks.

 No doubt, my marketing tool had been hijacked for a higher purpose.